lvgl/lvgl/docs/overview/font.rst

    /*Free the font if not required anymore*/ lv_binfont_destroy(my_font);

-Load a Font from a Memory Buffer at Run-Time
+Load a font from a memory buffer at run-time
 ********************************************

 :cpp:func:`lv_binfont_create_from_buffer` can be used to load a font from a memory buffer.